 Between the strength of Jane’s legal case, particularly with the benefit of the impactful expert report, and the show of good faith evident in the team’s efforts to get ERAP relief while negotiations were ongoing, Jane and the landlord were able to come to a favorable resolution.
 And best of all for Jane, her daughter was able to stay in the apartment until she earned her design degree last May, which she had been working towards throughout the stressful ordeal.

 Reflecting on the case, Anastasia noted how meaningful the matter was for Jane and how satisfying it was to work on the case.
 “Public interest work can be very challenging,” she said, “but this felt like a very good result.”

 Thanks to the tireless advocacy and empathy offered by Jennifer and Anastasia, Jane and her daughter received the support they needed in their legal battle.

 “The wholistic aspect of Sanctuary’s work covers every aspect of the clients’ needs, to ensure that they continue to succeed in their lives even after the legal case has been resolved.”

-Join us at our Above & Beyond celebration on November 12, 2019, at the RUMI Event Space, 229 W 28th St, New York, NY as we honor the HSF team’s outstanding pro bono work.
-You can buy tickets here.
+Join us at our Above & Beyond Awards Ceremony on November 2, 2022, as we honor the Epstein Becker team’s outstanding pro bono work.

-If you can’t join us, but would like to support Sanctuary for Family’s work, please consider making an Above & Beyond donation here.
+If you can’t join us, but would like to support Sanctuary’s work, please consider making an Above & Beyond donation here.